Academic Planning and Advising

 - If approved, the HAEI-SW courses are counted as electives in your program.

-- MSW students have 6 total credits of elective requirements.
+- MSW students who started the program Summer 2023 or before have 6 total credits of elective requirements.
 If a MSW student is interested in taking all three courses, please note this would exceed the total credit requirements for your program.

-- Advanced-Standing MSW students have 9 total credits of elective requirements.
+- Advanced-Standing MSW students who started the program Summer 2023 or before have 9 total credits of elective requirements.

-- HAEI-SW online courses are held through the online learning management system, Canvas, rather than 2DU.
+- HAEI-SW online courses are held through the Denver Campus online learning management system, Canvas, rather than Digital Campus.

 - We cannot guarantee that courses will be offered each term and/or fully online throughout the academic year, as these are Denver Campus courses.

-- On the online schedule, under the course title, “Lecture” signifies an on-campus course and “Online/Distance” signifies an online course.
+- You can reference the online schedule through MyDU to see which courses are available.
+On the online schedule, under the course title, “Lecture” signifies an on-campus course and “Online/Distance” signifies an online course.

-- Students must apply for the courses through the Visiting Student Application.
+MSW@Denver Students must apply for the courses through the Visiting Student Application.
 If approved, Visiting Students can take up to 10 credit hours outside of their "home" program.
-Students must submit their request through the online form at least 6 weeks before the start of the quarter.
+Students must submit their request by the deadline posted on the Registration Toolkit.

 If you are interested in more learning opportunities related to human–animal interactions during or after your MSW@DU degree, please see the professional development offerings at University of Denver's Institute for Human–Animal Connection.